Payment networks explained

 Payment networks are organizations that enable the electronic transfer of funds between individuals, businesses, or financial institutions.

-These networks (which include household names such as Visa, Mastercard, Discover, and American Express) involve interconnected ecosystem of financial entities – such as banks, credit card companies, and credit unions – that work together to process cashless transactions: moving money from one party to another as securely, quickly, and affordably as possible.
+These networks (which include household names such as Visa, Mastercard, Discover, and American Express) involve interconnected ecosystems of financial entities – such as banks, credit card companies, and credit unions – that work together to process cashless transactions: moving money from one party to another as securely, quickly, and affordably as possible.

 Payment networks are generally self-governed and maintained by a group of their own members, and operated under the governance of a specific set of guidelines and regulations.

-There are four categories of payment networks: credit card networks, EFT (Electronic Fund Transfer) systems, peer-to-peer (P2P) payment networks, and ATMs.
+There are four categories of payment networks: card networks, EFT (Electronic Fund Transfer) systems, peer-to-peer (P2P) payment networks, and ATMs.

 We’ll unpack each in more detail below.